thisbenrogers/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express router and other middleware

 - [ ] Describe Middleware?

+middleware are functions that have access to our request and response so that it (the middleware function) can seperate logic from basic routing.

 - [ ] Describe a Resource?

+Everything is a resource.
+Anything that can be managed by a db admin is a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+Http Status code

 - [ ] How can we partition our application into sub-applications?

+By setting up instances of express router to manage specific routes in an isolated way.

 ## Project Setup